Storidge/cio-user-docs/integrations/prometheus.md

 | cio_cluster_bw_free | Total bandwidth that is available for use |
 | cio_cluster_bw_provisioned | Total bandwidth that is currently reserved for use by CIO volumes |

-The ContainerIO API dynamically exports the following data about drives and volumes in use by CIO.
-The metrics are automatically removed once the volumes are deleted.
+The /metrics endpoint dynamically exports the following data about drives and volumes in the Storidge cluster.
+Metrics are removed once volumes are deleted.
 The data is derived from `/proc/diskstats`.

 The sample data below applies to drives as well; however, they will be marked as drive and their name will be generated from node ID and drive letter, e.g. `cio_drive_5927e513sdb_reads_merged`.